Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • other equipment depending on the level of production.

-Besides that plastic bags reusable and reusable in the kitchen, at home and in the garden, they can also be recycled at home.
-The result is the desired durable plastic sheets for crafts and further use.
+Besides the fact that plastic bags reusable and reusable in the kitchen, at home and in the garden, they can also be recycled at home.
+The result will be the necessary durable sheets of plastic for crafts and further use.

-To do this, you need accumulated plastic bags (at least 100 pieces), ordinary parchment for baking, an iron and scissors, and an oven.
+To do this, you need accumulated plastic bags (at least 100 pieces), regular baking parchment, an iron and scissors, and an oven.

 The bags must be pre-washed and dried.
-It is better to use HDPE bags, and color and patterns don't matter.
+It is better to use HDPE bags, and colors and designs don't matter.

-Having cut off the handles, the bottom and cutting the side, we add the resulting rectangles in layers.
-The layer should consist of no more than 5 packages.
+Having cut off the handles, the bottom and the side, we fold the resulting rectangles in layers.
+A layer should consist of no more than 5 packets.

-On a heat-resistant surface (plywood, OSB) we place a large sheet of parchment, fold the first 5 bags on top and lay another sheet of parchment.
+Place a large sheet of parchment on a heat-resistant surface (plywood, OSB), fold the first 5 bags on top and lay another sheet of parchment.

-iron iron sheets at medium temperature starting from the middle towards the edges.
-If the sheets are poorly fused, then we increase the temperature, if holes appear, we reduce it.
+Iron iron sheets at medium temperature, starting from the middle to the edges.
+If the sheets are poorly fused, then increase the temperature, if holes appear, reduce it.

-Having chosen the desired temperature, we iron the remaining stacks of sheets.
+Having chosen the desired temperature, iron the remaining stacks of sheets.

-Next comes the adhesion of five-layer sheets to each other.
+Next comes the soldering of the five-layer sheets to each other.
 We also iron the first two five-layer sheets, but at a higher temperature.
-On the resulting we impose the next five-layer soldering and iron it again.
+We apply the next five-layer solder onto the result and iron it again.

-Sheets must be added to the thickness you need, applying to different sides of the soldered stack (i.e., it is better to turn over).
+Sheets must be added to the thickness you need, applying them to different sides of the welded stack (i.e. it is better to turn them over).

-The sheets are quite dense, so already a five-layer soldering can be applied anywhere you want.
+The sheets turn out to be quite dense, so there is already a five-layer soldering can be used anywhere you want.

-But for better sheets they need bake in the oven:
+But for higher quality sheets you need them bake in the oven:

 1. Place on a baking sheet parchment.